-To ensure delegates develop and manage their individual research skills ability, a totally new Academic Skills and Research Development Module will be introduced as part of the first semester learning activity with additional development sessions included in subsequent semesters, to reinforce the key skills of research, academic writing and time management required for study at Masters level.
+To ensure delegates develop and manage their individual research skills ability, a totally new Research Methods and Professional Development Module will be introduced as part of their learning activity with additional development sessions included in subsequent semesters, to reinforce the key skills of research, academic writing and time management required for study at Masters level.
 These skills are further developed and placed into context in the final semester during which delegates will be undertaking a major individual project in order to complete their Master's level dissertation.